marisacasillas/chatterlab/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 * Pre-class reading: UL Chapter 7

-* **Mini paper 4 due today**: Find an example of a conversation with multiple iconic or depictive gestures in the wild (youtube, tiktok, etc.); provide a link where we can all access the example.
+* **Mini paper 4 due today**: Find an example of a conversation in the wild (e.g., on youtube, tiktok, etc.) that has multiple iconic or depictive gestures; provide a link where we can all access the example.
 Describe the gesture and its meaning, discuss how the gesture relates to the ongoing utterance, and make an argument (based on what we have learned so far) regarding the function of that gesture in that particular context.
 [2500 words **max**]

 ### Thursday, 28 April 2022 (6.2): Grounding + experiment preparation